quietui/quiet/docs/support.md

 :::details Can I sponsor/prioritize a feature? {.faq}
 I generally don't accept sponsorships for specific features.
 This lets me focus on what's best for the project.
 That doesn't mean I ignore feature requests — it means I'm not willing to let money influence the roadmap.

-Quiet is the result of many years of experience and my commitment to painstakingly curate the project.
+Quiet is the result of many years of experience and my commitment to painstakingly curating the project.
 I want people to sponsor it because they see the vision, not because they want to change it.
 :::

 :::details What about server-side rendering (SSR)? {.faq}